JPG-lab/JPG-lab.github.io/index.md

 My current COVID-19 projects include:

 - Covasim model: Together with collaborators at the [Institute for Disease Modelling](https://idmod.org/tools) we developed the [Covasim](https://institutefordiseasemodeling.github.io/covasim-docs/covasim.interventions.html) model as an individual-based model for COVID-19 transmission in the population.
 Methodological description of the model can be found in this [medRxiv preprint](https://www.medrxiv.org/content/10.1101/2020.05.10.20097469v1).
-The model was applied to the UK and recently published at [the Lancet Child & Adolescent Health](https://www.thelancet.com/journals/lanchi/article/PIIS2352-4642(20)30250-9/fulltext) and widely quoted in the [media](https://www.ucl.ac.uk/news/headlines/2020/aug/testing-and-tracing-must-be-scaled-prevent-second-covid-19-wave).
-Applications of Covasim to other settings are ongoing.
+The model was applied to the UK to explore difefrent startegies to reopen schools with the work recently published at [the Lancet Child & Adolescent Health](https://www.thelancet.com/journals/lanchi/article/PIIS2352-4642(20)30250-9/fulltext) and widely quoted in the [media](https://www.ucl.ac.uk/news/headlines/2020/aug/testing-and-tracing-must-be-scaled-prevent-second-covid-19-wave).
+An extension of this work that evaluates the impact of combining face coverings and different test-trace-isolate (TTI) strategies has recently been submitted for publication, with preprint available soon.
+Applications of Covasim across a number of other settings are also ongoing.
-- SEIR_TTI mode: We have extended the classic SEIR model to incorporate probailistic framework to in details model contact tracing.
-The new model SEIR-TTI allows different test-trace-isolate strategies to be explored.
-The methodological paper is currently under review at PLoS Comp Biol with a preprint availble here [PTTI Model](https://covidtti.com/).
+- SEIR_TTI model: Working with collaborators, we extended the classic SEIR model to incorporate probabilistic framework to in details model contact tracing.
+The new SEIR-TTI model allows different TTI strategies to be explored.
+The methodological paper is currently under review at PLoS Comp Biol with a preprint available here [PTTI Model](https://covidtti.com/).
 - Epi-Economic modelling: The SEIR-TTI model was combined with economic analysis and a user-friendly [interface](https://ptti.styx.org) to explore patterns of infections and economic costs of different NPIs to reduce coronavirus transmission.
+Preprint of the ongoing work is availble [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3627273).
 - Rule-Based-Model (RBM): Lead by collaborators at Univerity of Edinburgh, we also develoed a rule-based modelling framework that generalises reaction-based models with reagents with internal state that may be bound together to form complexes, as in chemistry.
-The methodological paper is under review at Journal of Infectious Disease Modelling with a [preprint here](https://arxiv.org/abs/2006.12077)
+The methodological paper is under review at Journal of Infectious Disease Modelling with a [preprint here](https://arxiv.org/abs/2006.12077).
+The model is currently being applied across a number of Low- and Middle-Income Countries (LMICs) in collaboration with researchers from Imperial College London.
 - Social distancing and COVID-19 model: Working with NHS North East London Commissioning Alliance, we developed an SEIR model to explore the level of social distancing necessary to safely reopen socialty following the nationwide lockdown.
-The written up work is under review with a preprint available here.
+The written up work is under review with a preprint available [here](https://www.researchsquare.com/article/rs-68209/v1).
 - Determining the cohorts at risk of COVID-19: Working with NHS North East London Commissioning Alliance, we use statistical analysis to untangle the key cohorts at risk of hospitalisation, intensive care admission and deaths associated with COVID-19.
-The written up work is in the process of submission with a preprint available here.
+The written up work is in the process of submission with a preprint available soon.
 - The impact of RT-PCR vs anti-body tests for COVID-19:Working with collaborators at Queen Mary University London and accross different institutions in Austria, I am leading statistical analysis to evaluate the effect of primary care testing for COVID-19.
-Preprint of the work can be found [here](https://www.medrxiv.org/content/10.1101/2020.07.13.20152439v1)
+Preprint of the work can be found [here](https://www.medrxiv.org/content/10.1101/2020.07.13.20152439v1).
+- Exploring the susceptibility to and transmissibility of COVID-19 accross different age groups: I am involved in work led by Prof Russell Viner that aims to untangle the differences in susceptibility to and transmissibility of COVID-19 in children compared to adults.
+A preprint of the work recently accepted for publication at JAMA Paediatrics is available [here](https://www.medrxiv.org/content/10.1101/2020.05.20.20108126v2).

 ## COVID-19 other publications

-- I have written a number of commissioned pieces for [The Conversation](https://theconversation.com/profiles/jasmina-panovska-griffiths-1013696/articles), an editorial for [BMC Public Health](https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-020-08671-z)
+- I have written a number of commissioned pieces for [The Conversation](https://theconversation.com/profiles/jasmina-panovska-griffiths-1013696/articles) and an editorial for [BMC Public Health](https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-020-08671-z).
-- I have had two commissined opinion pieces at the BMJ open discussing [asymptmatic COVID-19 infections](https://blogs.bmj.com/bmj/2020/05/04/how-much-is-covid-19-spreading-via-asymptomatic-versus-symptomatic-infections/) and how we [balance protecting lives and livelihoods](https://blogs.bmj.com/bmj/2020/06/01/balancing-lives-and-livelihoods-in-post-covid-19-lockdown/) as lockdown is relaxed.
+- I have had two commissined opinion pieces at the BMJ discussing [asymptmatic COVID-19 infections](https://blogs.bmj.com/bmj/2020/05/04/how-much-is-covid-19-spreading-via-asymptomatic-versus-symptomatic-infections/) and how we [balance protecting lives and livelihoods](https://blogs.bmj.com/bmj/2020/06/01/balancing-lives-and-livelihoods-in-post-covid-19-lockdown/) as lockdown is relaxed.
+- I have also been commisioned to write a chapter for the Data Science: Theory and Applications, Volume 44 in the Handbook of Statistics series, that highlights new advances in the field, with [this new volume](https://www.elsevier.com/books/data-science-theory-and-applications/rao/978-0-323-85200-5)presenting interesting chapters on a variety of interesting topics.
+My chapter will look into current state of modelling the COVID-19 pandemic and give examples if models that I and my collaborators have developed.

 ## 2-day workshop on Modelling and COVID-19